Business Immigration

 • Mitigating "False Self-Employment": With 2026's stricter labor inspections, HR must ensure international talent is registered under the correct regime (Regimen General vs. RETA) to avoid costly misclassification audits.

-• For HR teams scaling in Spain, the Número de Afiliación a la Seguridad Social (SSN) is often viewed as a "day-one" administrative hurdle.
+• For HR teams scaling in Spain, the Número de Afiliación a la Seguridad Social (SSN) is often viewed as a day-one administrative hurdle.
 However, in the high-stakes world of international talent acquisition, this 12-digit number is much more than a checkbox.
 It is the lynchpin of your legal compliance, your employee’s peace of mind, and your company’s reputation as an employer of choice.

 1. The Onboarding Bottleneck: Timing is Everything